gphilipp/bdd-guide-clojure/README.md

     When I press add
     Then the result should be 120 on the screen
 ```

+Since you've installed the Gherkin plugin you should have syntax highlighting and a nice little Cucumber icon for the feature file.

 Now, let's implement this scenario.
 We have to create the glue (called step definitions) which will link the
 BDD text to our future code.
 Add a folder under `features` called `step_definitions` and create a file